-Charlotte blogs about her experience of Obsessive Compulsive Disorder (OCD) and the barriers her compulsions create in her day-to-day life.
+Charlotte blogs about her experience of OCD and how it affects her day-to-day life.

 I’ve been thinking about writing a blog for a while, but I’ve never really known how to write my experiences without feeling like I’ve committed a horrific crime.
 Obsessive Compulsive Disorder (OCD) has a horrible way of making you feel like that – it can take over every waking thought.

 The constant fear of me not being able to do anything ‘right’